joehahn/cryptocompare/README.rst

 #############

-this was forked from https://github.com/lagerfeuer/cryptocompare and hacked so that several of the methods can generate results specific to an exchange
+this was forked from https://github.com/lagerfeuer/cryptocompare and hacked so that selected methods can generate results specific to an exchange.
+This hack is incomplete tho...I only hacked those methods that I actually use...

+you can also set quiet=False option to print the API URL (which was useful when debugging this hack) plus any error messages generate by that API.
+Or set quiet=True to never print anything and to return None on any errors

 Python3 Wrapper to query cryptocurrency prices (and more) using the CryptoCompare_ API.